Guide to Buying a GPS Device

 - Geocaching Features.
 An increasing number of higher end GPS devices now have functionality specifically created for geocaching that can store all the information from Pocket Queries.
-Some will also store field notes to help you log your caches after a hunt.
+Some will also store drafts (field notes) to help you log your caches after a hunt.

 (Excerpts from the book, The Complete Idiot's Guide to Geocaching)